superseriouscompany/dipstick/README.md

 1. Open the http port on one of the instances
 1. Route DNS to load balancer
 1. Route DNS to single instance

+### DIGITAL OCEAN

+1. Create three instances from the new image with private ips enabled
+1. Create a HAProxy

+Note: ssh to aws with `ubuntu` username and digitalocean with `root`